Dashboard Member settings

 • exercising a right (or complying with an obligation) arising in connection with an insurance contract

-• of personal data revealing racial/ethnic origin, religious/philosophical beliefs, genetic data/data concerning health or trade union, and
+• of personal data revealing racial or ethnic origin, religious or philosophical beliefs, genetic data, health data, or trade union membership, and

 • necessary for reasons of substantial public interest